Merkel visits Athens to boost Greek government after bond sale

 An EU source told Reuters that Thursday’s 3-billion euro bond sale, initially planned for the second half of the year, had been deliberately brought forward to the eve of Merkel’s visit to support Samaras, whose conservative New Democracy party is slightly behind Syriza in the polls.

-Anti-German sentiment has grown during Greece’s austerity-fuelled economic crisis and many of those struggling with record unemployment and falling living standards blame Germany’s insistence on fiscal rigor for their economic woes.
+Anti-German sentiment has grown during Greece’s austerity-fuelled economic crisis and many of those struggling with record unemployment and falling living standards blame Germany’s insistence on fiscal rigour for their economic woes.

 Berlin is the biggest single contributing nation to Greece’s bailouts, which have kept the country afloat since 2010 and saved it from bankruptcy.
 Germany has extended to Athens at least 15 billion euros of bilateral rescue loans as part of the bailout.